-[Update October 3, 2018] Join us this week as we revisit another of our most popular recent episodes.
+[Update February 20, 2019] Join us this week as we revisit another of our most impactful recent episodes.
 This episode features an in-depth chat with Nicole Felty, Specialty Operations Manager at CSI Specialty Group.
 Listen in as we chat with her about what it takes to overcome the complexities of copay assistance program changes.

 [BONUS RESOURCE] Also, check out the latest video from the National Hemophilia Foundation on how co-pay accumulators work.
 It demonstrates how Copay accumulator adjustments affect patients requiring specialty medications with no generic alternatives.

 “The Only Thing That Is Constant Is Change.” – Heraclitus